seanjaw/device_maintenance/README.md

 <img width="533" alt="Screen Shot 2019-12-05 at 4 02 38 PM" src="https://user-images.githubusercontent.com/29358337/70284425-c95c3880-1778-11ea-85ef-c7a7e583a792.png">

-There are a total of 5 devices that were reused
+Most devices that fail are not reused.
+However, there are certain cases where a device is actually fixed and then resused for the future.
+There are a total of 5 cases below.

 <img width="449" alt="Screen Shot 2019-12-29 at 4 53 14 PM" src="https://user-images.githubusercontent.com/29358337/71564850-212a4e80-2a5c-11ea-9096-a922bf78e571.png">